Manny27nyc/platform-management-docs/README.md

 ## Contribute

 We welcome your contributions!
-To get started, go to <https://platform-management.netlify.app/> and click **Documentation** in the top menu.
-Browse the documentation and use the options in the right navigation to edit any page using GitHub or Netlify CMS.
+To get started fork this repository, create a feature branch with your changes, and then submit a pull request.